Patient's Query

 Hello doctor,

 I had sexual intercourse with a sex worker 23 weeks ago.
 And it was protected and was my first time, and it did not last more than 10 minutes.
 After a few days, I fell sick for a day or two, and it was gone.
-But then my friend told me condoms are not 100 ℅ protective.
+But then my friend told me condoms are not 100% protective.
 So that scared me.
 For a few weeks, I did not have the guts to get myself tested, but in the 10th week, I got myself tested with an ELISA kit, which was negative.
-Then I read on the internet that card tests are not perfect, so on the 12th week, I took HIV 1 and 2 serum test, which was negative.
+Then I read on the internet that card tests are not perfect, so in the 12th week, I took an HIV 1 and HIV-2 serum test, which was negative.
 After that, I took multiple tests, and all were negative.
 But what scares me is that I had a dry cough for nearly three months and consulted a doctor.
 He told me it was an allergy, and my X-ray report was normal, so he sent my blood for an immunoglobulin test to see what it could be.
 Was this cough due to HIV?
 I have been a smoker for five years.
-Can the IgG test show the HIV in it?
+Can the IgG test show HIV in it?

 Thank you.